k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

-Once chosen all other tables become blurred.
-In addition, the bulb icon, at the schema top bar becomes orange colored, indicating that highlighting is currently turned-on.
+Once chosen, all other tables become blurred.
+In addition, the bulb icon at the schema' top bar turns orange, indicating that the highlighting feature is currently turned-on.